 This is all about rock!
 So, if you want to drink your coffee listening to the rhythm of some old rock classics, Chaplins is a must.
 The service is always quick and the atmosphere is awesome.

 A great coffee served by a friendly barista together with awesome views of the sea.

 Location: Eleftheriou Venizelou 45.

 A cute place set in French style welcomes guests with an inviting aroma of freshly grounded coffee.
 And if you want to satisfy your sweet tooth then you can pick anything from the remarkable variety of fresh pastries.
 Not to mention the relaxing vibe, the friendly staff, and the beautiful decorations.

 Oh, and of course the view over the Rethymnon beach!

 Location: Eleftheriou Venizelou 11.

-The interesting design with African ambience is perfectly complemented with the freshness of the sea breeze.
+The interesting design with African ambiance is perfectly complemented with the freshness of the sea breeze.